Root Canals in Edgewater, NJ

 • Dental Implant

-These restorative dentistry procedures require additional appointments, material, and ongoing maintenance, which adds up in cost.
+These restorative dentistry procedures require additional appointments, materials, and ongoing maintenance, which adds to the cost.

 In the end, a root canal is cheaper than a tooth extraction.